By baking baking soda, you can make springy, chewy, alkaline noodles or ramen noodles at home.

-Everyone loves ramen noodles.
-We also know that those little beloved packets at the store... aren't so good for you.
+Everyone loves ramen noodles, but they typical packages that are purchased at the store aren't so good for you.

-By adding baked baking soda to the dough, you get a classic, chewy ramen noodle with an authentic 'bite' and flavor.
+By adding baked baking soda to the dough, you get a classic, chewy ramen noodle with an authentic bite, chew and flavor.

 All-purpose flour works perfectly.
 Just make sure you're using wheat flour when making homemade ramen noodles.

 The baking soda is just your typical run of the mill baking soda, any brand will do.
 When it gets baked is where the magic happens.

 Baked Baking Soda

 Sprinkle a thin layer of baking soda over a baking sheet lined with paper.

 Bake the baking soda for about an hour, undisturbed.